ADGEfficiency/data-science-south/content/lessons/shell.md

 ## Why Learn the Shell?

-- **Widely used** - a core developer tool & skill,
+- **Efficiently use a computer** - precision
+- **Repeat and automate tasks** - automating text based commands is easier than automating pointing and clicking.
-- **Unlocks powerful tools** - some development tasks can only be done through the shell - many are best done through a shell,
+- **Unlock powerful tools** - some development tasks can only be done through the shell - many are best done through a shell.
-- **Automation** - automating text based commands is easier than automating pointing and clicking.

 ## Terminal

 The terminal, command line and shell are often used interchangeably.

-Each however is a distinct component used when using a computer via text input.
+Each however is a distinct tool - all three are used when using a computer via text input.

-The terminal (also called a console) is an interface that controls user input & output.
+**The terminal (also called a console) is an interface that controls user input & output**.
+It allows you to interact with computers through text commands.

-Commonly the input is a keyboard, with the output being the console screen.

-A terminal acts as an interface that allows users to interact with computers through text.

 ![](/static/lesson/why-shell/f1.png '<a class="hover:text-cyan-400 hover:underline" href="https://en.wikipedia.org/wiki/File:DEC_VT100_terminal_transparent.png">The DEC VT100 Terminal</a>')

 The terminal originates in the mainframe era of computing.
 Historically a terminal was hardware, with a keyboard and a screen.
-Terminals could connect to other computers.
+Terminals could connect to other computers - you could run programs on a central computer from your terminal.

-Today most developers use a software terminal, using a terminal emulator program on their computer.
+The terminals most developers use today are software - using terminal emulator programs on a computer.
 These software terminals can also be used to connect to other computers.

+Popular terminal emulators include:
+- iTerm2 (Mac),
+- Windows Terminal (Windows),
-Popular terminal emulators include iTerm2 (Mac), Windows Terminal (Windows) and Gnome Terminal (Linux).
+- Gnome Terminal (Linux).

-Access to a terminal is part of a [functional development environment](https://datasciencesouth.com/lesson/development-environments).

 ## Command-Line